The multicolour size Ramsey number of a path: Proof overview

 breaking ties arbitrarily.
 The key here is that, due to the heavy tails of the Poisson distribution, $H$ will induce many more edges than if we were to have chosen both of the $A_i$ and $B_i$ uniformly at random.

 To analyse the number of edges in $H$, we are led to the well-studied ``balls-and-bins'' problem \cite{G81, RS98,MU17}.
-Focusing on a single vertex $v\in B$ with $\deg_{G'}(v) = d$, we obtain the following problem: given $q$ bins (the sets $B_1,\dots,B_q$), and $d$ balls ($N(v) \cap A$), we throw each ball into one of the $q$ bins uniformly and independently at random.
+Focusing on a vertex $v\in B$ with $\deg_{G[A,B]}(v) = d$, we obtain the following problem: given $q$ bins (the sets $A_1,\dots,A_q$), and $d$ balls ($N(v) \cap A$), we throw each ball into one of the $q$ bins uniformly and independently at random.
 How many balls are there in the bin that has the most balls?
+That is, given a random function $f\colon [d] \to [q]$, we define